+communication to the

+public for information

+purposes

+13. Reproduction and

+adaptation of computer

+programs

+14. repealed

+15. Display of works

+16. Duration of copyright

+17. Original ownership of

+economic rights

+18. Presumption of authorship

+and representation of the

+author

-- 17. Original ownership of economic rights - Presumption of authorship and representation of the author - 19.
-Assignment and licence of authors' rights.
+19. Assignment and licence of

+authors' rights.

+PART 2

-PART 2 PROTECTION OF PERFORMERS ETC
+PROTECTION OF PERFORMERS ETC

 - 20. Acts requiring authorisation of performers - 21.
 Acts requiring authorisation of producers of sound recordings - 22.
 Equitable remuneration for use of sound recordings - 23.
-Acts requiring authorisation of broadcasting organisations - 24.
+Acts requiring authorisation of broadcasting organisations - 23A.
+Unauthorised commercial use of subscription broadcasts - 24.
 Limitations on protection